Kotori316/QuarryPlus/temp_changelog.md

 **This mod requires a library, [Scalable Cat's Force](https://www.curseforge.com/minecraft/mc-mods/scalable-cats-force).**

+## Version 15.3.0
+* **Updated language loader**.
+Please update library mod to newer than 2.13.2.
+You can download from above link.
+* Internal changes.

 ## Version 15.2.8
 * Fixed a bug where the text in StatusChecker was wrong (In a multi server).